ssdespieg/text2trait/README.md

 2. **Feature Extraction**:
    - **Programmatic Features**: Linguistic features such as lexical diversity, sentiment, and part-of-speech distributions were extracted using traditional NLP tools.
    - **LLM-Based Semantic Features**: Higher-level semantic features (e.g., Cognitive Flexibility, Emotional Tone) were extracted using the GPT-4o model and CoT prompting.
+These features were further evaluated using confidence score analysis.

 3. **Personality Trait Classification**: The Big Five traits were classified using various input configurations and prompting techniques, including zero-shot baseline and CoT prompting.
+The outputs were evaluated both quantitatively and qualitatively.

 ---

 ## Research Context

 This work builds on existing literature in computational personality psychology, NLP, and prompt engineering.
-It aims to advance the use of LLMs for nuanced personality assessment and provides insights into the trade-offs between interpretability and accuracy when using LLMs as decision making agents.
+It aims to advance the use of LLMs for nuanced personality assessment and provides insights into the trade-offs between interpretability and accuracy when using LLMs as decision-making agents.

 For more details, please refer to the thesis document.